nikitavoloboev/data/docs/environment/renewable-energy/nuclear-energy.md

 # [Nuclear energy](https://en.wikipedia.org/wiki/Nuclear_power)

 Nuclear energy [gets a bad reputation but its the future of renewable energy](https://twitter.com/Austen/status/1516932518288629760).
-Would love to invest & learn more about it.
+High chance [fusion is likely and will be achieved by 2040](https://astralcodexten.substack.com/p/your-book-review-the-future-of-fusion).

 ## Notes